DailyCardinalAlumni/DC125/app/_events/1-registration.md

 type: operations
 time: "9:00 - 10:00am"
 split:
-duration: 30min
+duration: 30 min
 room: Hoyt Room, Vilas Hall
 speakers:

-  - Anthony Sansone
-  - Anna Jeon
+description: Get your packet and information on what the day's programs will bring.

 ---

-Get your packet and information on what the day's programs will bring.